Optimal Storage Arbitrage under Net Metering using Linear Programming: Introduction

 Authors in \cite{zidar2016review} provide a summary of storage control methodologies used in power distribution networks among which LP based formulations can be solved efficiently using commercially available solvers.
-The complexity of LP based algorithms is polynomial \cite{karmarkar1984new}.
 Therefore, these algorithms can be used to efficiently solve the arbitrage problem for the duration of a day divided into smaller time steps ranging from 5 minutes to an hour.
 A day is the typical time horizon over which arbitrage is performed \cite{mokrian2006stochastic,hu2010optimal}.